 Many fraternity traditions hang around like vestigial organs, shells of what they once were.
 While family trees and paddles have whittled down into meaningless trinkets you need to hide from a visiting consultant, composites remain as desirable and prominent as ever.

 I was surprised as a member of my fraternity's office staff to learn that chapters without chapter houses still ordered physical composites.
 Some would store them at a member's house (student or alumnus).
 Others kept them in an office on campus or rented a storage room.
 That's kind of crazy because composite images cost a lot of money - like sometimes thousands of dollars.

 Think about that. . .
 Ordering a framed composite is such an expected part of the fraternity experience that chapters without places to hang composites still order them and dream of the day when they can have a place to hang those (and future) composites.

 No one really talks about the business of fraternity composites.
 It is not a personality-driven market like the speaker circuit.
 You pay for a product; you get the product; you sign a contract for more products.
 But those products are pricey.
 The idea of a chapter without a place to hang a framed composite signing a four-figure contract sounds absurd because it is absurd.

-Thanks to advances in technology and tech literacy, those chapters which are wary of the price tag or hassle of composites have alternatives.
-This article includes tips to create your own composite, ideas to consider when planning your composite, and an unpaid plug exploring startup Lumatic and its contactless headshot camera.
+Thanks to advances in technology and tech literacy, chapters that are wary of the price tag have alternatives.
+This article includes tips to create your own composite and ideas to consider when planning your composite.

 First, I want to share this Reddit post from /u/nerdpox.

 Click the link above to read his full instructions and answers to questions and comments.
-He suggests a composite can be completed for as little as $250 and my own chapter recently put together their own composite at about that cost.
+He suggests a composite can be completed for as little as $250.
+My chapter recently put their composite together for about the same price.
 I'll share some points from his Reddit post below: